bdumeljic/BillSplitter/README.md

 # BillSplitter
-Splitting bills amongst your roommates.
+Splitting bills withing a group of friends.

+University project for Developing Mobile Applications at KTH, Stockholm.